 - Alikhan Fidai, Danyal Siddiqui, Danieli C. Rodrigues.
 A Failure Mechanism Analysis of Zirconia Dental Implant Systems.
 Undergraduate BMEN Poster Competition, The University of Texas at Dallas, Richardson, TX, November 8 2019

 - Alikhan Fidai, Estelle Cuttaz, Christopher Chapman, Rylie A. Green.
 Fully Polymeric Nerve Cuff Arrays.
 Louis Stokes Alliance for Minority Participation Summer Research Academy Conference, The University of Texas at El Paso, El Paso, TX, August 1-4 2019

 Honors and Awards

 - Cornell University Dean’s Excellence Fellowship

 Alikhan grew up in Palatine, Illinois before moving to Dallas for his undergraduate studies.
-At UT Dallas, Alikhan participated in the NSF LSAMP Summer Research Academy where he assessed the viability of dental biomaterials via bacterial adhesion and cell culture studies.
+At UT Dallas, Alikhan participated in the NSF LSAMP Summer Research Academy where he assessed the biocompatibility of dental biomaterials via bacterial adhesion and cell culture studies.
 Alikhan continued his research as a member of the Biomaterials for Osseointegration and Novel Engineering (BONE) lab.
 At Cornell, Alikhan is a Graduate Resident Fellow for Alice Cook House where he supports the social, intellectual, and emotional well-being of undergraduate residents.
 Alikhan enjoys hiking, music festivals, playing video games, and floating out on Cayuga Lake.